ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Experiments

 \subsection{Experiments on MEGNet}

 In this section, two in-depth analyses of MEGNet are provided.
 We start to demonstrate the effect of $\Delta EV$s on \cite{afifi2021learning} and show the appropriate range for the image synthesis task.
-Then, in the following subsection, we explore the impact of the number of generated images on the regression-based exposure correction.
+Then, in the following subsection, we explore the impact of the number of generated images on the regression-based exposure correction. \CCHR {In these experimentations, we utilized a patch size of $512\times512$ for analysis.}

-\paragraph{The effect of $\Delta EV$} This evaluation is carried out on the dataset provided by ~\cite{afifi2021learning}, which consists of 5905 images rendered with different exposure settings.
-Specifically, the dataset contains 1181 images and their derivatives with four relative EVs ($\Delta EV$ = -1.5, −1.0, 1.0, 1.5).
-For evaluation, we generate 5 images to approximate the true images with EVs equal to ${e−1.5, e−1.0, e, e+1.0, e+1.5}$ by feeding a reference image $I_e$ and $\Delta EV$ into our MEGNet network.
+\paragraph{The effect of $\Delta EV$ } This evaluation is carried out on the dataset provided by ~\cite{afifi2021learning}, which consists of 5,905 images rendered with different exposure settings.
+Specifically, the dataset contains 1,181 images and their derivatives with four relative EVs ($\Delta EV$ = -1.5, -1.0, 1.0, 1.5).
+For evaluation, we generate 5 images to approximate the true images with EVs equal to ${e-1.5, e-1.0, e, e+1.0, e+1.5}$ by feeding a reference image $I_e$ and $\Delta EV$ into our MEGNet network.
 Here, the case, $\Delta EV$ = 0, is included to validate our fidelity, and the other four generated images are denoted as $I_{e_0^{--}}$, $I_{e_0^-}$, $I_{e_0^{}}$, $I_{e_0^+}$, and $I_{e_0^{++}}$.
-Referring to the ground truth in the dataset, Table \ref{tab:meg} reports the average PSNR and SSIM results of the generated images under different $\lvert\Delta EV\rvert$ (i.e., the ground truth image and the generated image, chosen for evaluation, have $\lvert\Delta EV\rvert$ exposure difference).
+Referring to the ground truth in the dataset, \Cref{tab:meg} reports the average PSNR and SSIM results of the generated images under different $\lvert\Delta EV\rvert$ (i.e., the ground truth image and the generated image, chosen for evaluation, have $\lvert\Delta EV\rvert$ exposure difference).
 The table shows that MEGNet can generate images with good quality when $\lvert\Delta EV\rvert\leq 1.5$.
 Moreover, the smaller the absolute value of $\Delta EV$, the better the quality of the generated image.
 That is why we choose $\lvert\Delta EV\rvert\leq 1.5$ in our system.
-We also visualize one set of generation results for $I_{e_0^{--}}$, $I_{e_0^-}$, $I_{e_0^+}$, and $I_{e_0^{++}}$ given its input image $I_{e_0}$ as reference in Fig. \ref{fig:meg}.
+We also visualize one set of generation results for $I_{e_0^{--}}$, $I_{e_0^-}$, $I_{e_0^+}$, and $I_{e_0^{++}}$ given its input image $I_{e_0}$ as reference in \Cref{fig:meg}.
 It shows that MEGNet can generate vivid images under different exposure settings with few artifacts.